How Well Do The SAG Awards Predict The Oscars?

 For the 2017 awards' women counterparts, Emma Stone, Natalie Portman, and Meryl Streep all scored nominations for both the SAGs and the Oscars.
 But while the SAG Awards nominated Emily Blunt for The Girl on the Train and Amy Adams for Arrival, the Oscars nominated Ruth Negga for Loving and Isabelle Huppert for Elle.

-In 2018, the SAG Awards nominees for "Outstanding Performance by a Male Actor in a Leading Role" include Timothée Chalamet (Call Me by Your Name), James Franco (The Disaster Artist), Daniel Kaluuya (Get Out), Gary Oldman (Darkest Hour), and Denzel Washington (Roman J. Israel, Esq.).
+This year, the SAG Awards nominees for "Outstanding Performance by a Male Actor in a Leading Role" include Timothee Chalamet (Call Me by Your Name), James Franco (The Disaster Artist), Daniel Kaluuya (Get Out), Gary Oldman (Darkest Hour), and Denzel Washington (Roman J. Israel, Esq.).
 For female actors in leading roles, the SAG Awards' nominees include Judi Dench (Victoria & Abdul), Sally Hawkins (The Shape of Water), Frances McDormand (Three Billboards Outside Ebbing, Missouri), Margot Robbie (I, Tonya), and Saoirse Ronan (Lady Bird).
-The winners of both categories — Gary Oldman and Frances McDorman — also won Oscars.
+We don't know the 2018 Oscar nominees for "Best Actor" and "Best Actress" yet — but this list could be a good indicator of what's to come.

-In the two shows' supporting actor categories, Mahershala Ali, Dev Patel, Jeff Bridges, and Lucas Hedges earned nominations for both ceremonies in 2017.
+In the two shows' supporting actor categories, Mahershala Ali, Dev Patel, Jeff Bridges, and Lucas Hedges earned nominations for both ceremonies last year.
 But the SAG nominated Hugh Grant for his role in Florence Foster Jenkins, while the Oscars nominated Michael Shannon for his role in Nocturnal Animals.
-The supporting actress nominations between the two ceremonies were identical, honoring Viola Davis, Michelle Williams, Naomie Harris, Nicole Kidman, and Octavia Spencer.
+The supporting actress nominations between the two ceremonies were identical, honouring Viola Davis, Michelle Williams, Naomie Harris, Nicole Kidman, and Octavia Spencer.

 Advertisement